openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

   mirrors for `List` and `Point`.
-Or, as another example, a `SpecializationAnchor` object for a class `java.util.List`, denoting (as before) a species `ArrayList<Point>`, which is being proposed as the linkage parameter for an API point (perhaps a constructor) of a subtype `java.util.ArrayList`.
+Or, as another example, a `SpecializationAnchor` object for a class `java.util.List`, denoting (as before) a species `ArrayList<Point>`, which is being proposed as the linkage selector for an API point (perhaps a constructor) of a subtype `java.util.ArrayList`.

   - validated, variant: A constant of type `SpecializationAnchor` which is also